Today, we will discuss chutney, the quintessential Coconut Coriander Chutney or Dhaniya Nariyal ki Chutney, and its variations.

-Any chutney is a simple basic condiment that is mostly spicy can be adapted for a Gluten-free and/or Vegan diet.
-Hello, Welcome to The Mad Scientist's Kitchen, Reinventing the Foodie in you!
-If you are looking to make more different chutney the read on.
+If you are looking to make more different chutneys, then read on.
 I urge you to subscribe to our newsletter so that you get all our posts.
-We will not spam you, promise and the subscribe link is below or on the side-bar too.
+We promise not to spam you, and the subscribe link is below or on the sidebar, too.

-Chutney and me! a little back story
+Chutney and me!
+A little back story

 What is chutney?